4C-multiphysics/4C/doc/readthedocs/tut_solid_preexo.rst

    Problem definition and geometrical setup

-The material under consideration is an Aluminum with a yield strength of 330 MPa and a mild isotropic hardening.
+The material under consideration is an Aluminum alloy with a yield strength of 330 MPa and a mild isotropic hardening.
 During the test, a force *F* acts on the top of the rod such that it elongates.

 For elasto-plastic simulations |FOURC| provides mainly the following seven material models: